gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I authorize extra guard patrols east of Charcoal Square, and pre-emptive arrests of likely ringleaders?
 I initial the top and bottom of the page to show I have read it all the way through, scribbled "yes" and "yes", and add it to the pile marked "Urgent".
-The label was my great-grandfather's joke---it is the only pile on the desk.
+The label was my great-grandfather's joke—it is the only pile on the desk.

 The second page tells me that the Ruudian pike-and-bow mercenaries I hired last